technicalguru/php-database/README.md

 **Attention:** This way of describing restrictions is deprecated as of v1.3. `find()` and `findSingle()` now support the new Query API.
 Please read the [QueryAPI](#Query API) chapter.

-## Creating, saving and deleting objects
+## Creating, Saving and Deleting objects

 ```
 // Create a new user